How to make sure you achieve your sales goals

 Meeting sales objectives is crucial for the success of any business, but many entrepreneurs don’t know how to give themselves the best chance of hitting their numbers.

-“A systematic, structured approach to sales is the way to reach your sales targets on a constant basis,” says Nigel Robertson, training specialist at BDC.
+“A systematic, structured approach to sales is the way to reach your sales targets on a constant basis,” says Nigel Robertson, Senior Advisor, Financing Products at BDC.
 “You need to rely on objective, solid factors, not hunches and guesses.”

 Figure out how many prospects you need